-Figure 8.2 depicts the original GSM architecture (so called version 2) that supported circuit switching services only.
+Figure 8.2 depicts the original GSM architecture (so called version 2) that supported circuit switched services only.

 Mobile Stations (MS) (handheld phones) have a radio connection with a cell.
-One or a set of cells are supported by a Base Transceiver Station (BTS).
-A BTS may have an antenna high above the ground on top of a mast in order to increase the coverage of the cells.
+One or a set of cells is supported by a Base Transceiver Station (BTS).
+A BTS may have an antenna high above the ground on top of a tower in order to increase the coverage of the cells.
 Cells cover the area where GSM users are reachable.
 Cells may be organized into several layers.
 Large cells are useful for fast moving Mobile Stations and small cells are needed to increase network capacity - the number of MSs that can be served simultaneously in a particular spot.
 A call may start in one cell, the MS may traverse through a number of cells while the call is on and the MS may be located in a cell under a different BTS or even a different MSC when the call ends.
 The action of changing a cell during a call is called a handover.
 Several BTSs are controlled by a Base Station Controller (BSC).
 There may be many BSCs under the control of one Mobile Switching Center (MSC).
-An MSC controlling BSCs is in the same position GSM as a Local Exchange in PSTN or ISDN.
-The difference is that an MSC does "own" its subscribers.
+An MSC controlling BSCs is in the same position in GSM as a Local Exchange in PSTN or ISDN.
+The difference is that an MSC does not "own" its subscribers.
 Rather, all the MSs it is controlling are visitors.
 A Visitor Location Register (VLR) for storing information about the users and MSs visiting this MSC is separately specified but always resides in the MSC.
 Recall that also a wire line Local Exchange contains a subscriber database.
+A VLR contains service and subscription information but also location information and information for mobility management.